 Fiber increases the size of your stool.
 A bulky stool passes easily, preventing constipation.
-If you have watery, loose stool, fiber will help solidify it because it absorbs water to add bulk to the stool.
+If you have a watery, loose stool, fiber will help solidify it because it absorbs water to add bulk to the stool.

 Adopting a healthy balanced diet with enough fiber protects your bowel health.
-Fiber in your diet lowers the risk of developing hemorrhoids and pouches in your colon.
+The fiber in your diet lowers the risk of developing hemorrhoids and pouches in your colon.
 Studies have shown that having a high-fiber diet lowers the risk of colorectal cancer.
 Experts are still searching to learn how it can prevent diseases of the colon.

 Lower Cholesterol Levels